Camroku/Camlog/README.md

 * Deny access for all `.html` files
 * Serve everything else as static files

+Other requirements:
+* Latest version of QoLang, which means you have to build it yourself if the latest version isn't a stable version.

 After configuring these, you can get your Clog blog to run just like any PHP website.

 Example nginx config: